-Lackawanna College Act 120 program graduates are eligible for 21 transfer credits applicable only to the "Police or Security" track within the Criminal Justice curriculum.
+Lackawanna College Act 120 program graduates are eligible for 21 transfer credits applicable to the Criminal Justice curriculum.
 Official Act 120 transcripts must be forwarded to the Registrar's Office for evaluation.
 Graduates of other state-certified Act 120 programs are also eligible to transfer credits to Lackawanna College.